Xplo8E/bbnotifier/README.md

 # bbnotifier
-simple notifier to notify about mobile assets in bugbounty programs scope.
+simple notifier to notify about new assets in bugbounty programs scope.

 ### Usage

 use `config/config.yaml` or env variables to configure secrets.